carlesstom/Kings/readme.md

 ## Contributing

-Anyone and everyone is welcome to contribute
+Anyone and everyone is welcome to contribute.

+## Party Pics

+If you use this and have a great time, please send photos to me at tom@fasterforward.com.au

 ## License